PX4/PX4-Autopilot/nuttx/configs/shenzhou/README.txt

-   * If LED1, LED2, LED3 are statically on, then NuttX probably failed to boot and these LEDs will give you some indication of where the failure was ** The normal state is LED3 ON and LED1 faintly glowing.
+   * If LED1, LED2, LED3 are statically on, then NuttX probably failed to boot and these LEDs will give you some indication of where the failure was ** The normal state is LED1 ON and LED1 faintly glowing.
 This faint glow is because of timer interupts that result in the LED being illuminated on a small proportion of the time.
  *** LED2 may also flicker normally if signals are processed.
-**** LED4 may not be available if RS-485 is also used it will then indicate
+**** LED4 may not be available if RS-485 is also used.
+For RS-485, it will
-     the RS-485 direction.
+     then indicate the RS-485 direction.

 Shenzhou-specific Configuration Options
 ============================================